 - Provide social interaction for women and children living without secure housing at Mary’s Place

 - Sing, dance, and lead movement activities with elders at Sunrise of Northgate and Foss Home and Village

 - Make quilts and chew toys for animals at Seattle Humane Society

 - Repair and restore bicycles for donation to BikeWorks

-- All-school service days: Three times a year, our students, faculty, and staff spend a full day volunteering around Seattle with partner organizations.
+- All-school service days: Twice a year, our students, faculty, and staff spend a full day volunteering around Seattle with partner organizations.

 - Graduation requirement: Upper School students need to complete twenty hours of approved community service each year.
-They receive three credit hours for each all-school service day they attend, and a tenth hour of credit for attending all three days.
-Remaining hours are earned independently working for approved organizations providing direct service to our local community.
+They receive credit hours for a portion of each all-school service day they attend, and remaining hours are earned independently working for approved organizations providing direct service to our local community.

 - Student Organizations: Members of the Students of Service Club: Members organize frequent service events where students can explore a variety of experiences, have fun with peers, and earn service hours.